Salesman Sample Stoves / Toy & Child

 relatively new toy stoves antiques and salesman samples, innocently or

-otherwise.
+intentionally.
 Most of those stoves are nothing more than new toys

 offered as old making them outright fakes and